MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_OUTPUT_COVER_MQTT.md

 ## FB_OUTPUT_COVER_MQTT

 ### __General__
 The cover function block allows you to control a covers such as a rollershutter or a garage door.
-Using a time variable that specifies the time to close/open a cover completely its possible to control the specific position of the cover.
+Using a time variable (`T_UD`) that specifies the time to close/open a cover completely its possible to control the specific position of the cover.
 That specific position variable is maintained through powercycles.

 ----------------------------